mgussekloo/laravel-facet-filter/README.md

 	public function handle()
 	{
-		Master::defineFacet(
+		/* Creates a row in the "facets" table.
+Takes the title and the field on the model that contains the value to index.
+The title will be visible as the key in the GET parameter. */ Master::defineFacet(
 			'Main color',
 			'color'
 		);
-		/* Creates an entry in the "facets" table.
-Takes the title and the field on the model that contains the value to index.
-		The title will be visible as the key in the GET parameter. */

-		Master::defineFacet(
+		/* You can use dot notation to get a value from related models. */ Master::defineFacet(
 			'Size',
 			'sizes.name'
 		);
-		/* You can use dot notation to get a field from related models. */ }
+	}
 }